franciscojdg/TempoAndGenreExtractor/README.md

  - GTZAN: opihi.cs.uvic.ca/sound/genres.tar.gz
  - hainsworth: http://www.marsyas.info/tempo/ (also contains other useful datasets)

+ ## Models

+ The models used are shown in ...

  ## Bibilography

 Sources used for this work can be found [here](Master\ Thesis/Master.bib)